Carrousel in family and non-isolated hypersurface singularities in $C^3$: The trunk and the vanishing zone

-According to \cite{Le}, Section 1, the generic choice of coordinates axis performed in (\ref{axis1}) and (\ref{axis2}) and the above conditions on $\alpha ,\beta, \gamma$ imply that the polydisc $B(\alpha )$ is a Milnor polydisc for $f$. .1in In the sequel, we will then replace the objects defined in the introduction by the following : .1in \begin{itemize} \item[$\bullet$] For $0 \leq |t| \leq \eta$,
+{It is then not hard to see that the generic choice of coordinates of Subsections \ref{axis1} and \ref{axis2} and the above choice of $\alpha ,\beta, \gamma$ imply that the polydisc $B(\alpha )$ is a Milnor polydisc for $f$ (see e.g., Section 1 of \cite{Le}).} .1in In the sequel, we will then replace the objects defined in the introduction by the following: